 And yet, and yet.
 There was something that didn’t quite ring true.
 In 2008 Gordon Brown – now prime minister – was on his feet in the House of Commons asserting ‘that 60 per cent of our trade is with the EU, that three million jobs depend on the EU’.11

-To be clear, then: back when 40 per cent of our trade was with Europe, it had generated 2.5 million jobs; now, with 60 per cent, it was 3 million jobs.
+To be clear, then: back when 40 per cent of our trade was with Europe, it had generated 2.5 million jobs; when it went up to 50 per cent, the jobs rose to 3 million; but now, with 60 per cent, it was still 3 million.
 In employment terms, this didn’t sound like a particularly good deal.